CHRUdeLille/nextflow/README.md

-# Nextflow inside singularity container
+# Nextflow+Singularity inside a singularity container

 ## Why this ?
 Are you schizophrenic ?
 We are working in a diagnostic environment and nextflow development is still very active!
 This is a good thing but we just wanted to be able to run our nextflow scripts in each of the environments corresponding to particular versions of nextflow & singularity.